-'''

-cubicweb-ctl pyramid [-D] [-l <log-level>] <instance-id>
+cubicweb-ctl start [-D] [-l <log-level>] <instance-id>

-'''

 without -D, the instance will be start in the background, as a daemon.

 See The 'pyramid' command for more details.

 In production, it is recommended to run CubicWeb through a WSGI server like uWSGI or Gunicorn.
 See cubicweb. pyramid more details.